 - You and your fiancé must prove that your relationship is authentic—through photos, correspondence, and written statements from people who know you as a couple.

-- You must have concrete wedding plans in the United States.
+- It’s generally best to have concrete wedding plans in the United States.
 You can show this through invitations, venue reservations, or other proof that the wedding is not a vague dream but a specific, planned event.
+Alternatively, you can provide a simple signed statement of your intent to marry within 90 days of arrival.

 - You must have met in person at least once in the past two years.
 This requirement can be waived for religious practices or in cases of extreme hardship to the U.S. citizen partner.